 Whenever prohibited items are seized an official inventory will be prepared.
 A copy of the inventory will be available to the student for review.
 A photo of each item may also be taken as further documentation of the search.
-Prohibited items will be disposed of according to the policies of the Commonwealth of Pennsylvania and Campus Security.
+Prohibited items will be disposed of according to the policies of the Commonwealth of Pennsylvania and Campus Safety.

 Search of Personal Belongings

-The College reserves the right to inspect any abandoned personal property found in public areas owned or leased by the College.
-For example, if an unattended backpack is found in the lobby of a residence hall, a Campus Security Officer may open the bag and inspect the contents.
-Campus Security Officers may also inspect a student’s personal belongings if there is reason to believe College policy has been violated or the safety and well-being of the college community may be compromised.
+The College reserves the right to inspect any abandoned personal property found in public areas owned the College.
+For example, if an unattended backpack is found in the lobby of a residence hall, a Campus Safety Officer may open the bag and inspect the contents.
+Campus Safety Officers may also inspect a student’s personal belongings if there is reason to believe College policy has been violated or the safety and well-being of the college community may be compromised.
 For example, a student is involved in an alcohol policy incident and the responding personnel notice the student’s backpack is wet and there is an odor of alcohol on the bag.
 In this case, the responding officer may inspect the contents of the backpack without the student’s consent.

 Search of Registered Vehicles

-The College reserves the right to inspect any vehicle registered with Campus Security if there is reason to believe College policy has been violated or safety and well-being of the campus community may be compromised.
+The College reserves the right to inspect any vehicle registered with Campus Safety if there is reason to believe College policy has been violated or safety and well-being of the campus community may be compromised.